Flagsmith/flagsmith-docs/docs/advanced-use/edge-api.md

 Cold starts currently add around 400ms to service a request.
 We are building out a solution to this issue but whilst the platform is in beta and not serving a large volume of traffic, you will occasionally experience cold starts.

-### The response documents have been slimmed down
+### The API responses have been slimmed down

 Our core API responses are quite verbose, and the SDKs ignore a lot of the fields they receive.
-We've taken the opportunity to remove these extraneous fields.
+We've taken the opportunity to remove these additional, unused fields.
 This wont affect the SDKs but if you are using these values via the REST API, things have changed.
 The list of removed fields is as follows:

 ```txt
 trait.id